The Mother, the Dove, Mercy, and the Holy Spirit

 “…they were filled with that joy which is unspeakable and full of glory. […] the Holy Spirit of God did come down from heaven, and did enter into their hearts, and they were filled as if with fire…” (Helaman 5:44-45)

 It seems very clear that there are connections between all of these themes.
 When you associate Nephi’s vision with these other verses and consider the feminine/mother elements introduced with the tree, virgin, and dove, I believe that there is a distinct divine feminine influence which possibly points to our Heavenly Mother.

-As these connections are explored I think it is helpful to note that our heavenly parents are one and that they both love and cherish us.
-I think they are both more involved in our lives that we perceive and my hope is that one day we will understand all of this clearly.
+As these connections are explored, I think it is helpful to note that our heavenly parents are one and that they both love and cherish us.
+I think they are both more involved in our lives that we perceive and I hope for the day when everything is clear.